VG68490/VG68490.github.io/_pages/about.md

     <div class="container">
         <section id="introduction">
             <h2>Introduction 👋</h2>
             <p>Welcome to my GitHub page!
 I'm Jean Sedik, a rising senior at UMBC, passionate about using GIS in the context of urban and environmental planning.
-Click on the nagivation tab above to learn more about my education, skills, and projects.</p>
-          <p>Unfortunately, I could not get the images to display.
+Click on the nagivation tab above to learn more about my education, skills, and projects.
+Unfortunately, I could not get the images to display.
 To view my map and chart, please navigate to 'Publications', thank you in advance.
 Apologies for the inconvenience. </p>
         </section>
         <section id="skills">
             <h2> Skills ⭐</h2>